 Personal, practical, and legal support is important for your refugee claim, especially during the pandemic.
 Ensure you have downloaded the Refugee Hearing Preparation Guide in your language and for your city.
 The back of your Guide contains contact information for local organizations that can help you navigate the refugee claim process during the COVID-19 pandemic.

 Attend a virtual READY Tour to learn what to expect at your refugee hearing and how to prepare.
-READY Tours allow you to visualize the hearing room, hear from an Immigration and Refugee Board of Canada – Refugee Protection Division staff member about what your hearing will be like, and ask any questions you have about the hearing process.
+READY Tours allow you to learn what takes place on your hearing day, hear from an Immigration and Refugee Board of Canada – Refugee Protection Division staff member about what your hearing will be like, and ask any questions you have about the hearing process.